Home Purchase

 CA DRE #01212512 | 15+ years experience

 A lot of California buyers assume USDA loans are only for farms or tiny towns.
-They are not.
+They're not.

-A USDA loan is a zero-down mortgage program for eligible buyers purchasing in qualifying areas.
-In California, that can include smaller cities, outer suburbs, and plenty of communities that are still within driving distance of major job centers.
+A USDA loan is a zero-down mortgage for eligible buyers purchasing in qualifying areas.
+In California, that includes smaller cities, outer suburbs, and communities within driving distance of major job centers.
+If you're trying to buy with limited cash, it's worth a look.

 What a USDA loan actually does

-USDA loans are designed to help moderate-income buyers purchase a primary residence in an eligible area.
+USDA loans help moderate-income buyers purchase a primary residence in an eligible area.
+The headline features:

 • 0% down payment

-• lower monthly mortgage insurance cost than FHA in many scenarios
+• Lower monthly mortgage insurance than FHA in many scenarios

-That does not mean USDA is automatically the best deal.
+That doesn't mean USDA is automatically the best deal.
 It means it belongs in the conversation if cash to close is your main obstacle.

 Where USDA works in California

-The property still needs to be your primary home.
-USDA is not for second homes, vacation property, or investor deals.
+The property needs to be your primary home.
+USDA isn't for second homes, vacation property, or investor deals.

 Who qualifies